 The Embedded Systems Group maintains the traditional research activities of the Department in signal processing: acoustic research, power spectrum estimation in the presence of data loss, ADC testing, compensation of linear and non-linear distortion of sensors and measurement systems, non-invasive blood pressure measurement with increased reliability.

-The group has acquired competencies in the field of observer based surveillance systems, industrial and automotive applications of real-time embedded networking (CAN, CAN FD, FlexRay, Ethernet, IEEE 1588 precision clock synchronization, AVB, and Time Sensitive Networks), testing and verification of embedded systems, wired and wireless sensor networks, large-scale sensor integration.
+The Network Embedded Systems Laboratory (NESlab) of the group has acquired competencies in the field of observer based surveillance systems, industrial and automotive applications of real-time embedded networking (CAN, CAN FD, FlexRay, Ethernet, IEEE 1588 precision clock synchronization, AVB, and Time Sensitive Networks), testing and verification of embedded systems, wired and wireless sensor networks, large-scale sensor integration.

 Two recent R&D projects should be highlighted: Reconfigurable ROS-based Resilient Reasoning Robotic Cooperating Systems (R5-COP, 2014–2017), and Investigation of Optimal Parameter Estimation Methods (OTKA 2015–2018).